IBM-Bluemix/zendcon-2014-hackathon/README.md

 PHP developer's default choice for a relational database, MySQL needs no introduction.
 With Bluemix, you can easily get a MySQL database with up to 10MB storage and up to 10 connections.

-To try the sample Cloudant application, change directory to ```mysql``` and and then deploy to Bluemix by executing the following commands:
+To try the sample MySQL application, change directory to ```mysql``` and then deploy to Bluemix by executing the following commands:

 ```
 cf login